browse list of realtors working in Clay County

 Join the USDAProperties Realtor Network

 Looking to buy in Clay County, Alabama?

 There are 29 USDA backed residential loans in Clay county with an average loan balance of $97,550.
 Over 86% of the loans helped first time home buyers.
 Borrowers were an average age of 41 years old.
 The typical appraised home value was around $100,882.
 On average the rural home size purchased with this loan was approximately 1,642 SqFt.
 Clay county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
-For a household of between 5 and 8 people the income limit is $119,200.
+For a household of between 5 and 8 people the income limit is increased to $119,200.
 Select from the list of cities below or use the search feature to find active property listings in a city where you would like to live.

-View active real estate listings in the cities of Clay County, AL
+Search listings in the cities of Clay County, AL

 *Ashland • Barfield • Berwick • Bowden Grove • Brownsville • Campbell Springs • Campbells Crossroads • Carr Mill • Chambers Springs • Clairmont Springs • Cleveland Crossroads • Cooley Crossroads • Cragford • *Delta • East Mill • Erin • Gibsonville • Glades • Gunthertown • Harkins Crossroads • Haynes Crossroad • High Pine • *Hollins • *Lineville • Mellow Valley • *Millerville • Motley • Pinkneyville • Pyriton • Rays Crossroads • Roselle • Sikesville • Skeggs Crossroads • Springhill • Watts Crossroads • Weathers